The Sprouts Ride

 The 2020 Sprouts Ride routes will be posted and emailed to registrants the week of the event.

 As a WABA signature ride, the Sprouts Ride helps further WABA’s mission and impact.
 The ride embodies the spirit of community and inclusion that is core to WABA’s mission of growing bicycling throughout the region.
 Your registration fee supports WABA’s advocacy, education, and outreach work that makes bicycling more safe, fun, and accessible around the region.

-Will there be food?
-Where are the cue sheets?
 Read our FAQs below for all the details!

 Frequently Asked Questions

 All registrants receive a confirmation email after they complete registration online.
 If you personally registered but have not received a confirmation, please check your spam folder.
 Still not there?
 Email email@example.com to confirm your registration.

 Do I have to be a WABA member to register for the ride?

 Nope!
 If you’re not a member, you can register for the ride at our non-member rate.
 Plus, non-member registration comes with an annual membership—welcome to the WABA community!